 Additional genes associated with centronuclear myopathy

-There are some cases of myotubular and centronuclear myopathy which are genetically unresolved - the gene involved is as yet unidentified, even though a diagnosis of centronuclar myopathy has been made by muscle biopsy.
+Mutations in other genes, namely SPEG and CACNA1S have recently been identified as leading to a CNM-like phenotype in some patients.
+There are also a proportion of cases of myotubular and centronuclear myopathy which are genetically unresolved - the gene involved is as yet unidentified, even though a diagnosis of centronuclar myopathy has been made by muscle biopsy.
 Considering recent rapid genetic advances, it is likely that additional genes implicated in centronuclear myopathy will be identified in future.

 Next generation sequencing for molecular diagnosis of neuromuscular diseases, J. Böhm and S. Le Gras et al (2012)